 Every £100 donated will help us care for enough woodland to capture and store around four tonnes of carbon.

 Our woods effectively absorb carbon and need to be maintained and cared for; your donation will help us to continue to do this.
-A donation to the above is neither an accredited offset programme nor a carbon credit purchasing scheme.
+Your donation does not support carbon sequestration projects under the UK Woodland Carbon Code and will not generate offsets.